NoahFlowa/BoyosBot/bugs.md

 const video = videos.videos[0];
 ```

 ---

 #### Sub-Command Builder

 Subcommands have to be lower cased.
 The command name as well as the options or else it generates an error.

+---

+#### Discord Embeds

+Discord Embeds can only have a maximum of 25 items